 Financial Aid Package - The total amount of financial aid assistance (federal and nonfederal) a student receives, including grants, scholarships, loans, and federal work—study.
 Unsubsidized Stafford loans and PLUS loans are not considered part of the package.

-Financial Need - The difference between the student's educational costs and the Expected Family Contribution.
+Financial Need - The difference between the student's cost of attendance and the Expected Family Contribution.